justinemter/pseudo-channel/README.md

 We set up [discord](https://discord.gg/7equn68) channel where you can ping Mark and I with any issues you may run into.
 You can find us there or file an "issue" here in this repo.

 Stay tuned for a polished version / bug fixes.
-I've also started a user friendly web version that hopefully will be working soon.

 ## Special Thanks